abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 Clock Tree Synthesis Key Concepts:

--	CTS is an important step that ensures that all the cells reaches the clock at almost same time.
+-	CTS is an important step that ensures that all the cells reach the clock at almost the same time.
--	It has some quality checks like slew, pulse width, latency, duty cycle, signal integrity and so on.
+-	It has some quality checks like slew, pulse width, latency, duty cycle, signal integrity, and so on.
 Using algorithms like H-tree which is particularly effective for distributing clock signals across large chip areas.
 The hierarchical structure can help reduce clock skew and optimize power consumption.
 - Crosstalk: Crosstalk is one of the biggest problems especially at lower nodes due to the high integration density of components on a chip.
-Since clock is the important part for the whole circuitry it is important to shield it and protect it from glitches and hazards.
+Since the clock is an important part of the whole circuitry it is important to shield it and protect it from glitches and hazards.

 ### Lab exercise
 CTS RUN: